eXTReMe Tracker

 Yellow on top, read red right. #1 to #36, 10 degrees each color.

-Red, raw umber, burnt umber with ultramarine blue, cobalt blue or cyan will mix neutral darks in any combination.
+Red, raw umber or burnt umber with ultramarine blue, cobalt blue or cyan, will mix into a neutral dark in any combination.

-Darken an orange object by first adding red, then add raw sienna or burnt sienna or burnt umber depending on the color needed.
+Darken an orange object by first adding red, then burnt sienna or burnt umber depending on the color needed.

 Burnt Sienna is a dark orange.
 Burnt umber is a darker orange.